jessicaribeiroalves/devmarket/README.md

 **Detail any third party services that your App will use.**
 1. Our database is Postgres SQL
-2. Version control is hosted with Github
+2. Version control is hosted with GitHub
 3. For hosting we are using Heroku and AWS S3
 4. For payment processing we are using Stripe
 5. For emailing we are using Mailgun

 **Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).**
-As defined by https://www.voucherify.io, a working definition of an online marketplace *“is a virtual place where sellers and buyers meet to exchange goods or services.
-The exchange usually takes the form of transactions managed by the marketplace operator.”*
+As defined by https://www.voucherify.io, a working definition of an online marketplace *"is a virtual place where sellers and buyers meet to exchange goods or services.
+The exchange usually takes the form of transactions managed by the marketplace operator."*

-*Examples of two sided marketplace apps similar to our own*
+*Examples of two-sided marketplace apps similar to our own*
 1. Airtasker
 2. Expert360
 3. Fiverr

-*Here are some key elements of  2 sided marketplace apps*
+*Here are some key elements of 2-sided marketplace apps*

 1. Sign in process, authentication and authorisation.
 The main marketplace apps also offer flexible authentication systems
 2. Order management
 3. Error handling
-4. Account pages for various user types (e.g. vendor and buyer) including aspects like image uploads
+4. Account pages for various user types (e.g., vendor and buyer) including aspects like image uploads
-5. Payment gateway e.g. Stripe, Paypal or Braintree
+5. Payment gateway e.g., Stripe, PayPal, or Braintree
 6. Security like SSL certificates
 7. Mail alerts and notifications
 8. Features like reviews, testimonials etc.